10 Tips for ADA Compliance on K-12 School Websites

 After you make sure the text is legible and made clear to your audience, look at your website’s colors.
 How easily readable is the text you’re presenting?
 Do some color combinations on your website make reading difficult?

-Not only is it important to have legible font, but the background color and font color your website presents could make or break your user’s overall experience.
+Not only is it important to have legible fonts, but the background color and font color your website presents could make or break your user’s overall experience.
 The colors of your website could especially affect colorblind users, who can only see certain colors or not see any color at all.
 Having a bright yellow font displayed against a white background could make reading difficult for anyone, so it’s best to pair colors that contrast each other.

 To test your color contrast on your website, WebAIM offers a free tool that checks for you.
 Follow this link to check it out!